CMS’s latest offering provides a significant opportunity for payers and providers, but those that can’t crack interoperability will struggle.

 “Anna™ delivers a comprehensive solution that helps providers succeed in value-based care arrangements,” said Rawaan “To date, by reducing avoidable readmissions, streamlining utilization of post-acute care, and optimizing collaboration of acute and post-acute care providers, Anna™ has been able to reduce total cost of care by $27 PBPM.
 That’s nearly a 13% reduction in total cost of care compared to baseline spending.

 “As providers shift toward alternative payment models and take on more risk, the need for real-time actionable insights is critical.
-Post Acute Analytics’ goals and values perfectly align with payors and providers in value-based payment arrangements.
+Post Acute Analytics’ goals and values perfectly align with payers and providers in value-based payment arrangements.
 In fact, we put 100% of our fees at risk.
 When our partners in value-based care models succeed, we succeed.”

 Implementing a post-acute care management platform like Anna™ allows DCE physicians to keep a finger on the pulse of patients outside of their four walls wherever they are along their healthcare journey.
-Two other areas that deliver high return on investment for both payors and providers are optimization of their provider networks and streamlining care transitions, which we’ll cover in future articles.
+Two other areas that deliver high return on investment for both payers and providers are optimization of their provider networks and streamlining care transitions, which we’ll cover in future articles.

 For more information on Post Acute Analytics and their comprehensive solution, Anna™, schedule your demo today!